From functional mushroom supplements to psilocybin laced bars, mushroom chocolate is a rapidly growing industry

 The genius of the shroom chocolate bars is that they can easily be divided into microdosed-sized pieces, so consumers can control how much psilocybin they swallow with each bite.

 “The bar is divided between 15 pieces.
-Each piece contains 200 mg of psilocybin mushrooms,” says Dehier.
-“We suggest cutting each piece in half (100 mg) or quarters (50 mg) for a scheduled psilocybin microdose routine.
+Each piece contains 200 mg of psilocybin mushrooms,” says the Co-Founder of STEM chocolate “We suggest cutting each piece in half (100 mg) or quarters (50 mg) for a scheduled psilocybin microdose routine.
 One bar should last you between 1-2 months, depending on your dosing schedule.”

 For those new to psychedelics, or those seeking to harness their benefits regularly, microdosing represents an easy and effective way to dip one’s toes in the proverbial psychedelic pool.
 Microdosing allows the individual to lean into an altered mood and perspective rather than venture into outer space on a hero’s journey.